Table of Contents

 The Calibration Process

-For clarity and simplicity, I made a video about the full step-by-step calibration process, including best settings and extra information regarding the room lighting and exposure settings.
+For clarity and simplicity, I made a video about the full step-by-step calibration process, including the best settings and extra information regarding the room lighting and exposure settings.